Online Presentation: Traces of European Muslims in the MEK Collection

 The MEK collection contains around 800 cultural artefacts that are connected to Muslims or people who are perceived as Muslim.
-The project "Muslim visibility in the museum: traces of European Muslims in the MEK collection" explores some of these artefacts and also examines the history of the institution.
-As part of the process, various objects and stories find a new place in the museum.
-They are exhibited in an installation that will continue to grow, they will sit at the centre of public events, and they are visible in this online presentation.
+The project "Muslim visibility in the museum: traces of European Muslims in the MEK collection" explored some of these artefacts and also examined the history of the institution.
+As part of the process, various objects and stories found a new place in the museum.
+They are exhibited in an installation that will continue to grow, they sat at the centre of public events, and they are visible in this online presentation.

 Many of the things you can see here are used in religious practices.
 Other things, instead, bear references to Muslim-influenced regions.
 After all, the everyday life of Muslims in Europe is not exclusively characterised by religion.